elibroftw/blog.elijahlopez.ca/content/posts/linux-desktop-sucks.md

 title: "Linux Desktop Sucks!"
 date: 2022-02-26T12:44:37-05:00
 draft: false
+tags: [
+    'linux',
+    'opinion'
+]
 ---

 First of all, I know a lot of Linux fans will get offended and resort to cheap shots and blame the user.
 If you are one of those people, you are not at all helpful.

-I've used Raspian (~2014), Ubuntu GNOME (~2016), Manjaro KDE (2020 & 2022), Fedora, Zorin (2021).
+I've used Raspian (~2014), Ubuntu GNOME (~2016), Manjaro KDE (2020 & 2022-2023), Fedora, Zorin (2021).

-My definition of a reason is: An issue/problem requiring a convoluted process to solve; Also something so simple that shouldn't have required me to use the terminal in order to unlock (fractional scaling should be allowed and not a tick box or a command).

 The next distro I will try is Linux Mint as it is supposed to be the most user friendly distro.

+So what is a reason that Linux Desktop sucks?
+An issue/problem requiring a convoluted process to solve or is unsolvable; Also something so simple that shouldn't have required me to use the terminal in order to unlock (fractional scaling should be allowed and not a tick box or a command).

 ## Manjaro KDE Specific Issues

+I had to daily drive Manjaro KDE for 3 weeks on my Razer Blade Stealth, and over that time I encountered a plethora of issues and I've documented [some solutions](/posts/manjaro-kde-tips).

+The Razer Blade stealth has a 6th generation laptop i5 processor and 8GB of RAM.
+I'm not sure if it's because of the SSD speeds, but the laptop freezes either due to 100% memory or 99% CPU.
+VS Code freezes so often without even running an application.

+I do believe Firefox is highly optimized on Linux as it never crashed.
+However, if you have 10+ tabs open, good bye.

-### Black screen bug
+### Black Screen Bug

 I'll start with this as it is the reason why I will not recommend Manjaro for people interested in free (as in beer) software.